uk-gov-mirror/hmrc.contact-frontend/README.md

 ![alt tag](docs/get-help.png)

 This contact form consists of the following fields:
-- an users name
+- user's name
-- an users email address
+- user's email address
 - an action performed by the user
 - an error seen by the user